-- When you arrive, report to the String Warm-Up Room (east side of Gym) to check in with me.
-We will help you tune and give your parent the original music for the judge.
+- When you arrive, report to the String Warm-Up Room to check in with me.
+I will help you tune and give your parent the original music for the judge.

 - please download and read (parking, school maps, directions, concessions, etc.)

 - More General Information on Contest

 - static information that does not change from year to year